-Following directions is an important lifetime skill.
+Following directions is an important life skill.
 And first graders are in the midst of learning how to follow all kinds of different instructions.
 Bless their hearts!

 She said she gave Weesie a small paper cup.
 “Go get some water in the cup and come back.
 I’ll give you the medicine your mother sent.”